The Clinical Reality: Do Vertical Mice Reduce Carpal Tunnel Pressure?

 Key Research Findings

-- The Trade-off: While vertical mice successfully reduce ulnar deviation (sideways bending), they often induce compensatory wrist extension (bending back), which neutralizes the benefits.
+- The Trade-off: While vertical mice reduce ulnar deviation (sideways bending), they often induce compensatory wrist extension (bending back), which neutralizes the benefits.

 However, evidence-based ergonomic practice requires that we distinguish between theoretical benefits and measured clinical outcomes.
 This report reviews two seminal studies—Schmid et al. (2015) and Keir et al. (1999)—to evaluate these claims rigorously.

-1. Evidence on Ergonomic Devices for CTS Patients
+Study 1: Evidence on Ergonomic Devices for CTS Patients

 Source: Schmid AB, et al. "A vertical mouse and ergonomic mouse pads alter wrist position but do not reduce carpal tunnel pressure in patients with carpal tunnel syndrome."
 Applied Ergonomics.
 2015.